 Become a steward of the land and adopt a part of your community today!

-This program gives you the opportunity to take ownership of your community and feel proud in the work you are doing!
+This program gives you the opportunity to take ownership of your community and feel proud of the work you are doing!
 There are six different pathways to adopt an area of Durham.